-The recommended slopes are developed around five different sectors in fresh rock and three sectors (Sectors 6,7, and 8) in weathered rock as shown in Table 12-5.
-The design parameters used are shown in The design parameters used are shown in Table 12-6 for the ultimate pit and Table 12-6shows the sector 1 and 2 slope parameters for interim pit designs.
+The recommended slopes are developed around five different sectors in fresh rock and three sectors (Sectors 6,7, and 8) in weathered rock as shown in Table 15-5.
+The design parameters used are shown in Table 15-5 for the ultimate pit and Table 15-6 shows the sector 1 and 2 slope parameters for interim pit designs.
 The parameters are applied based on height between catch benches in meters (BH), safety berm widths in meters (berms), bench face angles in degrees (BFA) and inter-ramp angles also in degrees (IRA).